yumewalker86/worknotes/Debian13x_VM_Notes_25-11.md

 ### Change keyboard shortcut to open worknotes using Neovim

-To open certain file with a command:
+To open certain file with a command and maximize window:
 ```
 gnome-terminal --maximize --command="nvim /path/to/filename"
 ```